Lynn Meredith

-Lynn Meredith is an American musician who was a founding member of what would later become Kansas.
+Lynn Meredith is an American musician and abstract artist who was a founding member of the group Kansas.

+Early life and education

 Born in Yankton, South Dakota, Meredith's roots are in rhythm and blues, later branching out into progressive rock in his late teens.
+Meredith graduated from Manhattan High School in 1969.

+Career

+Kansas I and II

 Meredith lived in Manhattan, Kansas and formed Saratoga with Kerry Livgren, Don Montre and Dan Wright after high school in Topeka, Kansas.
 Saratoga merged with another Topeka group, White Clover, that became the first version of Kansas in 1970.
 As Kansas began to play original music from member Kerry Livgren, Meredith began using his voice as another instrument, and searched for ways to add to the music using falsetto and various vocalizations.

 Kansas I broke up later that year and Kansas II began with some additional new members, but the core of Meredith, Livgren, Montre and Wright remained.
 Kansas II stayed together until early 1974 when Livgren left the band to join White Clover.
 That version became the well known version of Kansas.

+Proto-Kaw

 After Kansas, Meredith did not sing professionally for many years, but recorded with a band called Plastique in the early 1980s.
 He has since reunited with his other Kansas II cohorts in Proto-Kaw.